CHART: How Have Your Members Of Congress Voted On Gun Bills?

 Whether that will inspire legislation remains to be seen.
 Mass shootings often inspire gun-control legislation — legislation that, in recent years, more often than not has languished.

-While the president and members of Congress consider how to respond to the Florida shooting, the tool below allows you to see how your state's representatives and senators have voted on major gun legislation over the last two and a half decades.
+While the president and members of Congress consider how to respond to the Florida shooting, the tool below allows you to see how your state's representatives and senators have voted on major gun legislation over the past two-and-a-half decades.

-Because some bills aim to loosen gun restrictions (such as the February 2017 bill to ease restrictions on mentally ill people's ability to get firearms) and some bills aim to tighten them (Dianne Feinstein's 2016 amendment to stop people on the terrorist watch list from getting guns), we have color coded people's votes in terms of whether they — broadly speaking — voted to increase or decrease gun restrictions.
+Because some bills aim to loosen gun restrictions (such as the February 2017 bill to ease restrictions on mentally ill people's ability to get firearms) and some bills aim to tighten them (Dianne Feinstein's 2016 amendment to stop people on the terrorist watch list from getting guns), we have color-coded people's votes in terms of whether they — broadly speaking — voted to increase or decrease gun restrictions.

 Votes below include senators' votes from when they were in the House, if they ever served there.